Jentecode/Jentecode/README.md

 ## What I'm working on

 ## What I've built
-- Screenshot API — microservice built with FastAPI, Redis and Playwright
+- Screenshot API - microservice built with FastAPI, Redis and Playwright
-- MoreConnector - MoreConnector helps students build meaningful connections by discovering activities, joining communities, collaborating on projects and expanding their academic network.
+- MoreConnector - MoreConnector helps students build meaningful connections by discovering activities, joining communities, collaborating on projects and expanding their academic network. built with  C#, .NET and XAML

 ## Stack
-Python · FastAPI · Docker · Redis · SQL
+Python · FastAPI · Docker · Redis · SQL · C#